Helena Concannon

 Helena Concannon (née Walsh; 28 October 1878 – 27 February 1952) was an Irish historian, writer, language scholar and Fianna Fáil politician.

 Born in Maghera, County Londonderry, she attended secondary school in Dublin in Loreto North Great Georges Street and Loreto Stephen's Green.
 She attended university at the Royal University of Ireland in Belfast and then the National University of Ireland.
 She also studied abroad at the Sorbonne University Paris, Berlin University and in Rome.
 She was Professor of History at University College Galway.
-In her youth Concannon, as well as her husband, was a member of "The Irish Fireside Club", which in the 1880s was the largest children's association in Ireland where children took responsibility upon themselves to teach others and themselves to make Ireland a better place.
+In her youth Concannon, as well as her husband, was a member of the Irish Fireside Club, which in the 1880s was the largest children's association in Ireland where children took responsibility upon themselves to teach others and themselves to make Ireland a better place.

 Many of her writings were on the subject of Irish women, including Canon Sheehan's Woman Characters (1910), Women of Ninety Eight (1919), Daughters of Banba (1922), The Poor Clares in Ireland (1929), and Irish nuns in penal days (1931).

 She was first elected to Dáil Éireann as a Fianna Fáil Teachta Dála (TD) at the 1933 general election for the National University constituency.
 At the 1938 general election, she was elected to Seanad Éireann for the National University of Ireland constituency.
-She was re-elected at each successive election and served in the Seanad until her death in 1952.
+She was re-elected at each successive election and served in the Seanad until she died in 1952.

 Her husband was the Irish scholar Tomás Bán Ó Conceanainn (Thomas Concannon), a national health inspector, and she authored several books as "Mrs Thomas Concannon".

-University life and life as professor
+Academic career

 Concannon was educated by the Loreto nuns in Coleraine.
 In 1897, she studied modern languages at the Royal University of Ireland on a three-year scholarship.
 She studied abroad during these years as in 1899, she travelled to Germany and studied German in Berlin University accompanied by her friend, Mary Macken.
 Concannon then travelled to France to study French in Sorbonne.
 In 1900, Concannon graduated Bachelor of Arts with first class honours and went on to study Master of Arts in 1902 at the Royal University of Ireland.
 Concannon was fortunate to being one of the first generation of educated women.

 In 1906, Concannon married Tomás Bán Ó Conceanainn who she met in 1900, when he arrived home from America.
 They settled down in County Galway where they shared the same love for the Irish Language and wrote many Irish texts.
 They had no children.
 In Galway, Concannon was a professor at University College Galway where she taught history, which mainly involved the history of Irish Women.
-In 1909, Concannon was offered a lectureship at University of College Dublin, in Italian, but the offer was then drawn before she could accept, so she decided to pursue the writing career.
+In 1909, Concannon was offered a lectureship at University College Dublin, in Italian, but the offer was then drawn before she could accept, so she decided to pursue a writing career.